pingswept/me30-website/content/logistics/weekly-updates.md

 This is an archive of all the emails we have sent you about the course, just for reference.

+## September 18, 2020

+> ME 30 Weekly Update Email for Friday, 9/18/20
+>
+> **Project 1 wrap-up:**
+> * Thanks for all of your hard work!
+> * We know some of you are still working on Project 1, and that is completely okay.
+Please don’t hesitate to reach out if you need more support on it.
+We will approach Project 2 a bit more gradually.
+> * If your North or East pod breakout room on 9/17 created a list of take-aways/strategies you’ve learned about KiCad and PCB design, please send it to Kristen or Jared and we’ll compile them to share as a master list to inform everyone’s Project 2 work.
+> * We’ll set up a location for PCB and component drop-off for those of you who would like to have the instructional staff solder on your components.
+More info on that process coming soon.
+>
+>
+> **Things due in Week 3:**
+> * [Video Response 3](flipgrid.com/me30) by Monday 1:00pm, on Flipgrid (please post within the prompt for your pod)
+>
+>
+> **Learning goals for Week 3:**
+> * Explain how to use transistors to control high power with low power.
+> * Begin to compare different types of motors (DC, stepper, and servo) and build circuits incorporating motors.
+>
+>
+> **Resources for your learning for Week 3:**
+> For Week 3, these are the resources we’re suggesting:
+> * Website notes: [Low power/high power](http://andnowforelectronics.com/notes/low-power-high-power/) (includes two mini-lecture videos)
+> * “Transistors” section of Scherz & Monk textbook (if you have it) (section 4.3, pgs.
+429-467)
+>
+>
+> Have a great weekend,
+> Brandon and Kristen

 ## September 11, 2020

 > ME 30 Weekly Update Email for Friday, 9/11/20